oittaa/uuid-php/README.md

 # uuid-php

 A small PHP class for generating [RFC 4122][RFC 4122] version 3, 4, and 5 universally unique identifiers (UUID).
-Additionally supports [draft][draft 04] versions 6 and 7.
+Additionally supports [draft][draft] versions 6, 7, and 8.

 If all you want is a unique ID, you should call `uuid4()`.

+> Implementations SHOULD utilize UUID version 7 over UUID version 1 and 6 if possible.

 ## Minimal UUID v4 implementation